-The ACA has identified the need for a structure that will provide the chiropractic profession with a consistent framework within which practitioners can be recognised for their advanced skills and knowledge in clinical interest areas such as Sports, Neuroscience, Paediatrics, Pain etc. This framework will provide credentials that will be recognised within the chiropractic profession as well as by other health professions and the public.
+The ACA has identified the need for a structure that will provide the chiropractic profession with a consistent framework within which practitioners can be recognised for their advanced skills and knowledge in clinical interest areas such as Sports, Neurorehabilitation, Paediatrics, Wellbeing & Lifestyle, Pain etc. This framework will provide credentials that will be recognised within the chiropractic profession as well as by other health professions and the public.

 AICE will have titling and non-titling pathways.
 Titling pathways is for chiropractors wishing to advance their skills, qualifications and knowledge base through further education.
-This requires joining at a Fellow or Titled Member (formerly known as Member) or Member (formerly known as Provisional) level.
+This requires joining at a Fellow or Titled Member or Member level.

-Chiropractors joining at Member level can choose to pursue titling and progress further into applying to become a Titled Member.
+Chiropractors joining at Member level can choose to pursue titling and progress further into applying to become a Titled Member or may choose to simply stay at Member level.
 Mentorship and other resources will be made available for those choosing to progress to Titling pathways from Member level.